A Survey of Predictive Maintenance: Systems, Purposes and Approaches: System Architectures of PdM

 A generic architecture of cloud-enabled PdM is illustrated in Fig. \ref{fig:cloud}.
 First, machine condition monitoring collets data remotely and dynamically from the shop floor via equipped sensors.
 Then, remote data processing is in charge of data cleaning, data integration and feature extraction, etc. Furthermore, diagnosis and prognosis are then performed to identify and predict the potential failures respectively.
 The results of diagnostic and prognostic services form the basis of PdM planning, which can be remotely and dynamically executed on the shop floor.
 In this loop, collaborative engineering teams can provide expert knowledge in the cloud, which forms the knowledge base and can be referenced by users via the Internet.
 Based on this system architecture, connected equipment can deliver data-as-a-Service to the cloud-enhanced PdM.
 On the other hand, equipment can subscribe prognosis-as-a-service or in more general case maintenance-as-a-service.
 Besides cloud computing and cloud manufacturing, the supporting technologies to implement cloud-enabled PdM successfully also contain IoT, embedded system, semantic web, and machine-to-machine communication, etc. For example, Mourtzis \emph{et. al} \cite{mourtzis2018cloud} integrate IoT as well as sensor techniques in their proposed cloud-based cyber-physical system for adaptive shop-floor scheduling and condition-based maintenance.
 Edrington \emph{et. al} \cite{edrington2014machine} apply MTConnect \cite{MTConnect} technology to achieve data collection, analysis, and machine event notification in their web-based machine monitoring system.

 From the perspective of PdM, cloud computing environment can efficiently support various smart services and solve several issues such as the memory capacity of equipment, computing power of processor, data security and data fusion from multiple sources.
 Therefore, such cloud-enhanced PdM paradigm possesses the following characteristics \cite{wang2017new}: \begin{enumerate} \item Service-oriented.
 All PdM functions can be derived as cloud-based services.
-The users no longer need to host and maintain a large number of computing servers or related softwares. \item Accessible and robust.
+The users no longer need to host and maintain a large number of computing servers or related software. \item Accessible and robust.
 The pay-as-you-go maintenance services via the Internet can increase the accessibility while the modular and configurable services can increase robustness and adaptability. \item Resource-aware.
 The monitoring data storage and analytics computation can be performed locally or remotely, it should be resource-aware to make maintenance decisions for reducing the amount of data transmission. \item Collaborative and distributive.
-Cloud computing makes it easy to share and exchange information among different applications/machines at different locations seamlessly and collaboratively. \end{enumerate}
+Cloud computing facilitates the sharing and exchange of information among different applications/machines at different locations seamlessly and collaboratively. \end{enumerate}

 Cloud-enhanced maintenance systems provide a new paradigm of maintenance provisioning, i.e., maintenance-as-a-service.
 However, a variety of challenges are involved and remain to be investigated.
 For example, heterogeneous data storage and analysis, communication security and user privacy.
-With the increasing amount of data and the development of new technologies (e.g., DL, big data analytics), the cloud-enhanced systems is further evolving to meet the demand of PdM in Industry 4.0 era.
+With the increasing amount of data and the development of new technologies (e.g., DL, big data analytics), the cloud-enhanced systems are further evolving to meet the demand of PdM in Industry 4.0 era.